About

 All photographs by Isabella Dellolio Photography

-From 2022-2024, Hulting-Cohen co-chaired the North American Saxophone Alliance’s Committee for Gender Equity with Allison Balcetis.
-Hulting-Cohen and Felipe Salles steward the New England Saxophone Symposium through its fourth decade at the University of Massachusetts Amherst, where they are Associate Professor of Saxophone.
-Hulting-Cohen trained at the University of Michigan under Donald Sinta and endorses Conn-Selmer, D’Addario Woodwinds, Silverstein and Key Leaves products.
+Hulting-Cohen co-chaired the North American Saxophone Alliance’s Committee for Gender Equity from 2022-2024 and today co-directs the New England Saxophone Symposium with University of Massachusetts Amherst colleague, Felipe Salles.
+Hulting-Cohen studied with Donald Sinta at the University of Michigan and endorses Conn-Selmer, D’Addario Woodwinds, Silverstein, and Key Leaves products.

 Watch and Listen